Tsawwassen/hme/README.md

 - - Figure I should split my working branch and what is getting hosted/used
 - - DONE Note - Used a branch called 'development' so that I don't need to change the Azure configuration.
 - - Once the app is ready to push to production, merge to main (using steps below) and push.
 Keep development branch active as a working branch

+## Port weekend notes - 01/14/2024
+- App is working with WW export
+- Export of report is working
+- - The report mapper does not work correctly if a cell has double quotes
+- - ToDo notes at the function.
+- Going to merge with main and push to Azure.
+Notes to follow after committing gits

+## QoL ToDos
+- Have upload files accept excel (low)
+- Have button to download template files(high)
+- Error handeling (high)
+- Clean up code (comments, spacing, console logs(?))
+- Fix the inventory report export to handle double quotes

 ## Printer Preferences